 Does it get difficult here?

-Right up till the Hampta Pass the trail will be steep and filled with snow, at least till the month of June and maybe a splattering of snow in July.
+Right up till the Hampta Pass, the trail will be steep and filled with snow, at least till June and maybe a splattering of snow in July.
 Also, word of advice – carry sufficient water from Balu ka Gera as there are no water sources till your next destination.
-And, water will be very much needed, you’re climbing UP a hill to reach a high pass!
+And, water will be very much needed; you’re climbing UP a hill to reach a high pass!

-Once you’ve had your fill of the view and your heart is satisfied (never gonna happen, but still!) you should start your journey towards Shea Goru and enjoy the Spiti part of this trek.
+Once you’ve had your fill of the view and your heart is satisfied (never going to happen, but still!), you should start your journey towards Shea Goru and enjoy the Spiti part of this trek.